tyoeer/fusta-femas/TagsDesign.md

 	- Requires system for automatic tags
 - Add entry manual tags

+## Redesign

+What's called a "tag" is actually a "filter".
+The `tags` crate should be `filter`.
+"Tags" should be just the manual ones/
+The DB stuff should get rid of the `config` field, and probably `type` as well, having manual tags be applyable to both feeds and entries always seems good enough for now.

+For searching it seems like a good idea to have a custom query system:
+- A GUI for building them
+- A text version for advanced users
+- The system should probably work with with booleans (&&, ||), functions (the filters), and function arguments (tag name, date) for start.

 ## Followup ideas

 - Numerical valued tags, e.g. a scoring system for entries